[HISTORY: Adopted by the Mayor and Council of the Borough of Glassboro 7-27-2004 by Ord. No. 04-26. Amendments noted where applicable.]

 [Amended 3-22-2005 by Ord.
 No. 05-12; 4-22-2008 by Ord.
 No. 08-31; 5-25-2010 by Ord.
 No. 10-18; 4-12-2016 by Ord.
 No. 16-16]

 Registration is required.
 No building or part thereof shall be occupied as a rental facility prior to registration with the Borough as hereinafter provided.
 All rental facilities must be registered on an annual basis.
+The rental calendar begins on July 1 and ends on June 30 of each year.

 Term of registration.
 All registrations hereunder issued shall be issued for a period of up to one year commencing upon approval for occupancy.
+The rental year ends on June 30.

 Inspections; penalty for not appearing; reinspection fees.